-Our data indicates that Cardinal Energy Ltd. is worth CA$264m, and total annual CEO compensation is CA$1.4m.
-(This is based on the year to December 2018).
-While we always look at total compensation first, we note that the salary component is less, at CA$320k.
-As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of CA$131m to CA$523m.
-The median total CEO compensation was CA$836k.
+Our data indicates that Cardinal Energy Ltd. is worth CA$288m, and total annual CEO compensation is CA$1.8m.
+(This number is for the twelve months until 2017).
+We think total compensation is more important but we note that the CEO salary is lower, at CA$295k.
+As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of CA$133m to CA$532m.
+The median total CEO compensation was CA$889k.

 It would therefore appear that Cardinal Energy Ltd. pays M. Ratushny more than the median CEO remuneration at companies of a similar size, in the same market.
-However, this fact alone doesn't mean the remuneration is too high.
-A closer look at the performance of the underlying business will give us a better idea about whether the pay is particularly generous.
+However, this fact alone doesn’t mean the remuneration is too high.
+We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

 Is Cardinal Energy Ltd. Growing?

-On average over the last three years, Cardinal Energy Ltd. has grown earnings per share (EPS) by 71% each year (using a line of best fit).
-In the last year, its revenue is up 7.9%.
+Over the last three years Cardinal Energy Ltd. has grown its earnings per share (EPS) by an average of 37% per year (using a line of best fit).
+In the last year, its revenue is up 47%.

 Has Cardinal Energy Ltd. Been A Good Investment?